gbif-norway/ipt-s3/README.md

 # IPT-S3

 IPT-S3 is a minimal extension of [GBIF](https://www.gbif.org)'s [IPT](https://hub.docker.com/r/gbif/ipt/) image that backs up automatically to an S3 bucket storage.
+The image itself only contains extra driver for Oracle database (needed for our MUSIT integration).
+Secondary sidecar image adds automatic backups to minio bucket (NIRD storage).
+Sidecar container also runs miscellaneous scripts for individual integrations that don't like to behave nicely on their own and need access to the ipt storage directly (e.g. COREMA).

 ## Required environmental variables
 * S3_BUCKET_NAME - Name of the bucket.
 IPT-S3 will try to create the bucket before using it.